Dynamic Cantor Derivative Logic: Dynamic Topological Logics

 This simply adds axioms of linear temporal logic to $\Lambda$, which hold whenever $\bc$ is interpreted using a function.
 Finally, we define $\Lambda{\bf C}:=\Lambda\mathbf{F}+\rm C$ and $\Lambda{\bf H}:=\Lambda\mathbf{F}+\rm H$, which as we will see correspond to derivative spaces with a continuous function or a homeomorphism respectively.
-The following is well known and dates back to McKinsey and Tarski \cite{Tarski}.
+The purely topological fragments of these logics have been well-studied, starting with the following well-known result dating back to McKinsey and Tarski \cite{Tarski}.

-\begin{theorem} $\mathbf{S4}$ is the logic of all topological closure spaces, the logic of all transitive, reflexive derivative frames, and the logic of the real line with the standard closure. \end{theorem}
+\begin{thm} $\mathbf{S4}$ is the logic of all topological closure spaces, the logic of all transitive, reflexive derivative frames, and the logic of the real line with the standard closure. \end{thm}